perfectprice/perfectprice-docs/data-formats/api.md

 ### 3.1 Pushing Data

 This API is used to push proprietary data as specified in [Data Format] (https://docs.google.com/spreadsheets/d/1JgDXeZpBNOmyEuZzC3nCRfMnsVITyDRmkcFnXSFrQd8/edit#gid=1661905527) to Perfect Price.
-This API assumes that input data is in __JSON__ format.

 ##### URI